Eliminating Higher-Multiplicity Intersections, III. Codimension 2: Main results

 Then there is a general position PL map $f'\colon K\to B^{kr}$ such that $f=f'$ on $K-(\Int\sigma_1\sqcup\dots\sqcup\Int\sigma_r)$, and $f'$ has the same global $r$-fold points with the same signs as $f$ except that $x,y$ are not global $r$-fold points of $f'$.}

-This is `cancelation of a pair of global $r$-fold points of opposite sign'.
+This can be informally described as `cancelation of a pair of global $r$-fold points of opposite sign'.
 The Local Disjunction Theorem~\ref{l:ld+3} is such a cancelation {\it in a restricted local situation}.
 So these are partial analogues of the Whitney trick, but we prefer a self-descriptive name.

-Assertion $(D_{1,2})$ is `redrawing of a graph in the plane' \cite[\S4]{Sc}.
+Assertion $(D_{1,2})$ is a version of `redrawing of a graph in the plane' \cite[\S4]{Sc}.
 It would be interesting to know if it is true.

-Theorem~\ref{t:z-alm3} ($\Z$-almost $r$-embeddability implies almost $r$-embeddability), as well as Theorem \ref{thm_correspondance3} below (classification of ornaments) follow by the Global Disjunction Theorems~\ref{t:elim}.(a)-(b) below.
+Theorem~\ref{t:z-alm3} ($\Z$-almost $r$-embeddability implies almost $r$-embeddability), as well as Theorem \ref{thm_correspondance3} below (classification of ornaments) follow from the following Global Disjunction Theorems~\ref{t:elim}.(a)-(b).

 \begin{Theorem}[Global Disjunction] \begin{enumerate}[label=\textup{(\alph*)}]

 \item \cite{MW} Assertion $(D_{k,r})$ is true for each $k\ge3$ and $r\ge2$.

 \item Assertion $(D_{2,r})$ is true for each $r\ge3$.